salesforcecli/plugin-orchestrator/messages/appframework.delete.app.md

 # error.MultipleAppsFound.Actions

-- Use --app-id instead of --app-name for unique identification
+- Use --app-id instead of --app-name for unique identification.
-- Get the specific app ID using "sf orchestrator app list"
+- Get the specific app ID using "sf orchestrator app list".
-- App names should be unique, but this org may have duplicates
+- App names should be unique, but this org may have duplicates.

 # error.InvalidAppId